 - Do you have any numbness or tingling?
 Any weakness or loss of function in your leg or elsewhere?

 - What makes the pain worse?
-Lifting, twisting, standing, or sitting for long periods of time?
+Lifting, twisting, standing, or sitting for long periods?

 - What makes you feel better?